Water security: Poverty

 People in low-income countries are at greater risk of water insecurity and may also have less resources to mitigate it.
 This can result in human suffering, sustained poverty, constrained growth and social unrest.

-Food and water insecurity pose significant challenges for numerous individuals across the United States.
-Strategies employed by households in response to these pressing issues encompass labor intensive methods, such as melting ice, earning wages, and occasionally incurring debt, all aimed at water conservation.
-Additionally, families may turn to foraging for water-based plants and animals, seeking alternative sources of sustenance.
-Adjusting consumption patterns becomes imperative, involving the rationing of servings and prioritizing nutritional value, particularly for vulnerable members like small children.
-The phenomenon of substituting more expensive, nutritious food with cheaper alternatives is also observed.

-Furthermore, individuals may consume from sources considered "stigmatized" by society, such as urine or unfiltered water.
-Migration emerges as a viable option, with families fostering children to relatives outside famine zones and engaging in seasonal or permanent resettlement.
-In certain instances, resource preservation involves the challenging decision of abandoning specific family members.
-This is achieved through withholding resources from non-family members, prioritizing the health of some family members over others, and, in extreme cases, leaving individuals behind.
-As the climate changes, the impact of food and water insecurity is disproportionately felt, necessitating a re-evaluation of societal misconceptions about those making survival sacrifices.
-Larger entities, including the government and various organizations, extend assistance based on available resources, highlighting the importance of addressing information gaps in specific data.

 Destructive forces of water

 Flooded roads in Ponce, Puerto Rico, a week after Hurricane Maria devastated the island (2017).

 Water can cause large-scale destruction due to its huge power.
 This destruction can result from sudden events.
 Examples are tsunamis, floods or landslides.
 Events that happen slowly over time such as erosion, desertification or water pollution can also cause destruction.

 Other threats

 Other threats to water security include: